moufmouf/root-container/README.md

 This project is a test project developed as a proof of concept while working on the [ContainerInterop](https://github.com/container-interop/container-interop/) project.

+###This package was the precursor of [Container-Installer](https://github.com/thecodingmachine/container-installer) and [Root-Container](https://github.com/thecodingmachine/root-container) and can now be considered as abandonned and replaced by those 2 packages.

 The goal of this project is to create a "root container", that can automatically detect and add containers contained in other packages into a global composite container that can be used by the application.